 Traveling Without Worries

 While some travel hiccups may be inevitable this holiday season, ATM fees don’t have to be.
-You can skip ATM and overdraft fees with a SoFi Money® cash management account.
-Use any ATM worldwide that accepts Mastercard® and we’ll reimburse you for the fees.
+SoFi Money holders pay no ATM fees at 55,000+ ATMs worldwide.
 Our goal is to eliminate as many fees as possible.
 That being said, our fee structure is subject to change at any time.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.